 One of the many components of this digitization phase is Arius Technology’s color management process and technology, which is unique to elevated printing and ensures the color in a reproduction is as close as possible to the original painting.

-The final reproduction is brought to life in the Netherlands, via Océ’s proprietary, full-color elevated printer.
+The final reproduction is brought to life with proprietary, full-color elevated printing.
 Master-proofs are always printed first and are sent to museum curators to compare to the original painting as part of the authorization process.

 Once approved, the museum Director will approve for a limited edition of textured reproductions to be created.
 Museum conservators and curators also work with Verus Art to select a Larson-Juhl frame which complements the work and reflects the historical era of the original.